NamesMT/starter-monorepo/README.md

 #### [`backend-convex`](./apps/backend-convex): a [Convex](https://convex.dev/) app.
   * By default, the Convex app is not enabled in development, to enable it, change the root `dev` script from `dev:noConvex` to `dev:full`.
-  * To deploy with Convex in production, simply run the `deploy` script of `backend-convex` app, then, set your Convex's production url to `NUXT_PUBLIC_CONVEX_URL` env in `frontend`'s `.env.prod` file or CI / build machine env variable.

 ### Local packages